And now that I’ve been relatively quiet about it for a decade or more, I guess it’s time to finally talk about the Dragon Court again.

 And to be fair, I was a mess.
 I did deserve some of the criticism that was being tossed my way by the people I knew.
 But I was in a hole that I just didn’t know how to find my way out of.

 Nobody cared that I had lost my entire sense of identity and purpose at the exact moment when I was supposed to be figuring it out.
 Nobody gave me The Talk about how this sometimes just happens in life, and a person might find themselves having to reinvent themselves from scratch more than once over the course of their lives.
 The thing is, I actually did have an idea of what I wanted to do with my life.
 But everyone rolled their eyes at the prospect of me maybe studying the history of Theatre, or Literature, Mythology, or Esoteric stuff and the Occult for a living, amd writing about it for the edification of other people who wanted to study that kind of stuff.
-The history of Theatre as an art form was mainly what I'd imagined myself writing about as an adult with a career when I in High School, because that was my particular hyperfocus at the time.
+Writing about the history of Theatre as an art form was mainly what I'd imagined myself doing as an adult with a career when I in High School, because that was my particular hyperfocus at the time.

 "You can't make a living doing that," people scoffed.
 "You have to get a real job!"